Russia says will veto 'unacceptable' Syria resolution

 "And I'm afraid that if this vigor to change regimes persists, we are going to witness a very bad situation much, much, much broader than just Syria, Libya, Egypt or any other single country."

-(Additional reporting Sui-Lee Wee in Beijing, Khaled Yacoub Oweis in Amman, Mariam Karouny and Joseph Logan in Beirut, John Irish in Paris, Louis Charbonneau in New York and Arshad Mohammed in Washington; Writing by Dominic Evans and Patrick Worsnip; Editing by Eric Walsh)
+(Additional reporting Sui-Lee Wee in Beijing, Khaled Yacoub Oweis in Amman, Mariam Karouny and Joseph Logan in Beirut, John Irish in Paris, Louis Charbonneau in New York and Arshad Mohammed in Washington; Writing by Dominic Evans and Patrick Worsnip; Editing by Peter Cooney)